ollieLtd/msgphp/docs/ddd/identifiers.md

 ### `static fromValue(mixed $value): DomainId`

 Returns a factorized identifier from any primitive value.
-Using `null` might imply an empty identifier.
+Using `null` might either imply an nil/empty identifier or a self-generated identifier value.

----

 ### `isNil(): bool`

 Tells if an identifier value is nil, thus is considered empty/unknown.

----

 ### `equals($other): bool`

 Tells if an identifier strictly equals another identifier.

----

 ### `toString(): string`